 To help financial consumers, most regulators keep an online register or database that clients can access to verify the regulatory status of a broker.
 With access to these databases, traders can verify the broker’s regulatory status by searching for the broker’s license number on the database.

-If you’re having a hard time finding a regulator’s register, an easy way to go about it is by doing a quick search on google.
-Enter the phrase ‘verify (regulatory agency name) license,’ and you should get the link to the page as the first result on google.
+If you’re having a hard time finding a regulator’s register, an easy way to go about it is by doing a quick search on Google.
+Enter the phrase ‘verify (regulatory agency name) license,’ and you should get the link to the regulator’s page as the first result on Google.

 Suppose the broker in question is available on the database; the regulatory agency will provide information about the broker, its owners and executives, the history of its operation, how customers are protected, and other relevant information about the broker.